Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Results and Discussion

-Figures~\ref{fig:fig6}(d) and ~\ref{fig:fig6}(e), as the counterpart of Figs.~\ref{fig:fig6}(a) and ~\ref{fig:fig6}(b), respectively, demonstrate that electron-boson interacting Hamiltonian can track exact time evolution if truncated HP transformation is replaced by resummed HP transformation in Eq.~\eqref{eq:hp_resum}.
-That is, when $N_\mathrm{max} = 3$ is used in Eq.~\eqref{eq:hp_resum}, there is disagreement between two calculations of $S_1^z(t)$---resummed HP transformation (magenta solid line) vs. the exact one (black solid line)---but increasing $N_\mathrm{max} = 5$ ensures that both methods match exactly.
+Furthermore, Figs.~\ref{fig:fig6}(d) and ~\ref{fig:fig6}(e), as the counterpart of Figs.~\ref{fig:fig6}(a) and ~\ref{fig:fig6}(b), respectively, demonstrate that electron-boson interacting Hamiltonian can track exact time evolution if truncated HP transformation is replaced by resummed HP transformation in Eq.~\eqref{eq:hp_resum}.
+That is, when $N_\mathrm{max} = 3$ is used in Eq.~\eqref{eq:hp_resum}, there is disagreement between the two calculations of $\langle \hat{S}_1^z \rangle (t)$---compare resummed HP transformation (magenta solid line) vs. the exact one (black solid line)---but increasing $N_\mathrm{max} = 5$ in Eq.~\eqref{eq:hp_resum} ensures that both methods match perfectly.